lan13005/PyAmpTools/_sources/intro.md

 # Usage / Design

 `pa` is an **executable** that dispatches various functions to perform various tasks related to optimization and provides easy access to specific AmpTools functionality like generating simulations from `gen_amp` and `gen_vec_ps`, fitting, and extracting fit fractions.

+There are a variety of auxillary CLI programs that can perform filtering/selection, subsetting, and plotting of flat root files that are typically used in analysis workflows.
+Since this is a simple dispatch system, a user can easily add new CLI programs by placing them in the `bin` directory and adding their location to the `src/pyamptools/pa.py` script.
+This extensibility allows for a centralized hub of available tools to handle most analysis workflows.

 ```shell
 pa -h # for usage